Kit Culkin

-Christopher Cornelius Culkin (born December 6, 1944) is an American former stage actor.
-He is the father of actors Macaulay Culkin, Rory Culkin and Kieran Culkin, and the older brother of actress Bonnie Bedelia.
+Christopher Cornelius "Kit" Culkin (born December 6, 1944) is an American actor, dancer and the father of actors Macaulay, Rory and Kieran Culkin who all began their careers at a young age.
+He is best known for managing the careers of his children prior to a highly publicized child custody trial from 1995 to 1997.
+Like his sons, Culkin also was active as a performer as a child and had several siblings who were performers; including his sister Bonnie Bedelia.
+He appeared in two productions on Broadway, including Richard Burton's Hamlet which was adapted into a film with Culkin remaining in the part he played on stage.
+He also performed with the New York City Opera, the Lyric Opera of Chicago, and at the Paper Mill Playhouse during his career.
+He was also a dancer with the New York City Ballet and appeared in the 1961 film version of the musical West Side Story.

 Early life

-Culkin was born in Manhattan, New York City, the son of Philip Harley Culkin (1898–1977), who was in public relations, and Marian Ethel (née Wagner; 1914–1964).
+Culkin was born Christopher Cornelius Culkin on December 6, 1944, in Manhattan, New York City, the son of Philip Harley Culkin (1898–1977), who was in public relations, and Marian Ethel (née Wagner; 1914–1964).
 He and his younger sisters Candice and Bonnie and his younger brother Terry were raised in New York City.
 The family experienced financial hardship when his father's firm went bankrupt, and the family lived in a cold water flat.

 For middle school, Culkin attended Saint Thomas Choir School in Midtown Manhattan.
 He and his sister Bonnie took classes at School of American Ballet (as did his son Macaulay in the late 1980s).